 BC-MI--Michigan News Digest 6 pm, MI

 Here’s a look at how AP’s general news coverage is shaping up today in Michigan.
 Questions about today’s coverage plans are welcome and should be directed to the AP-Detroit bureau at 800-642-4125 or 313-259-0650 or email@example.com.
+Ken Kusmer is on the desk, followed by Herbert McCann.
 For up-to-the minute information on AP’s coverage, visit Coverage Plan at newsroom.ap.org.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories, digests and digest advisories will keep you up to date.
 All times are Eastern.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 DETROIT _ Roman Catholics are not allowed to eat meat these days as part of their Lenten penance.
 By Mike Householder.
 UPCOMING: 380 words, Photo.